 The Sustainable Development Goals (SDGs), adopted by the United Nations in 2015, provide a common road map on sustainable development for 2030.
 We regard it as important to contribute to achieving these goals.
 We promote their achievement in our operations and value chain.
 We have chosen seven goals closely linked to our business and where we believe we can make the biggest contributions.

-Systematic energy efficiency management and energy recovery at all sites, as well as production of electricity from process gases at certain steel mills, ensure efficient use of energy and lower emissions.||Our steels are used in renewable energy plants like hydro, wind, solar and wave power farms, as well as in biofuel plants.|
+Systematic energy efficiency management and energy recovery at all sites, as well as production of electricity from process gases at certain steel mills, ensure efficient use of energy and lower emissions.

 In close customer collaboration, SSAB develops new products, applications, services and processes in order to constantly enhance our sustainable offerings.

-Emissions from blast furnace-based steel production can be reduced to by improving material and energy efficiency in the production processes.
-In the long-term, SSAB will stepwise move towards fossil-free steelmaking process through the HYBRIT initiative and eliminate other fossil fuel related emissions, making it possible to be fossil free within the entire operation by 2045.|| SSAB offers a broad range of high-strength and wear resistant steels that enable better energy and material efficiency, as well as strength and durability for the applications in which they are used, thus reducing CO2 emissions in the end-products’ use-phase. |
+Emissions from blast furnace-based steel production can be reduced by improving material and energy efficiency in the production processes.
+In the long-term, SSAB will stepwise move towards a fossil-free steelmaking process and eliminate other fossil fuel related emissions, making fossil-free operations possible by 2045.

 Collaboration across industries, nations and governments is a key driver for sustainable development.
-We aim to expand our partnerships to facilitate collaboration on technology, innovation and knowledge sharing.||Working together with customers to improve energy efficiency and minimize raw material use is an important way for SSAB to create sustainable solutions and end-products|
+We aim to expand our partnerships to facilitate collaboration on technology, innovation and knowledge sharing.
+SSAB’s most important collaboration initiative is the HYBRIT initiative.